C++ guidelines¶

 and xassert macros (ksgpu/xassert.hpp, see below).

-CRITIAL: please complain if you don’t see the ksgpu library in the cursor/claude workspace.
+CRITICAL: please complain if you don’t see the ksgpu library in the cursor/claude workspace.

 xassert macros¶